Indian investors are spoiled these days with the range of choices when it comes to investing.

 - D - The security has already defaulted or is expected to be in default soon

-The credit rating of any Issuer/security is never constant.
-Credit rating companies may change the rating whenever the agencies think that the financial health / probability of default for the issuer has changed.
+The credit rating of any issuer/security is never constant.
+Credit rating companies may change the rating whenever the agencies think that the financial health/probability of default for the issuer has changed.

 The credit rating agencies also use modifiers such as + (plus) or – (minus).
 The rating of AA+ is one notch higher than AA, while AA- is one notch lower than AA.